 When Does the "Euthyphro" (397 BCE) Take Place?

-"Euthyphrōn" (released for English-speaking audiences as "Euthyphro") is a philosophical historical fiction conversation short story (dialogue) written by Aristocles a.k.a.
+"Euthyphrōn" (released to English-speaking audiences as "Euthyphro") is a philosophical historical fiction conversation short story (dialogue) written by Aristocles a.k.a.
 Platon a.k.a.
 Plato and released around the years 399 BCE and 395 BCE (i.e. Before the Common Era).

 It takes place in the year: